For dad with new heart, the Father's Day gift is just being here

 Dr. Ali Zaidi, Director of Congenital Heart Disease for the Mount Sinai Health System, said 1% of all newborns have a congenital heart defect, and best estimates are somewhere around 2 million adults in the United States are living with those defects — cases like that of Chris Frey — showing the need for patients to find age-appropriate adult specialists.

-"Congenital heart defect is more prevalent than cystic fibrosis," Zaidi said, adding: "But 90 percent of these patients are not seeing an adult heart disease specialist.
+"Congenital heart defect is more prevalent than cystic fibrosis," Zaidi said, adding: "But 90% of these patients are not seeing an adult heart disease specialist.

 "They need to."